Heathenry (new religious movement): Cosmology and afterlife

 Various Heathen groups adopt the Norse apocalyptic myth of Ragnarök; few view it as a literal prophecy of future events.
 Instead, it is often treated as a symbolic warning of the danger that humanity faces if it acts unwisely in relation to both itself and the natural world.
 The death of the gods at Ragnarök is often viewed as a reminder of the inevitability of death and the importance of living honorably and with integrity until one dies.
-Alternately, ethno-nationalist Heathens have interpreted Ragnarök as a prophecy of a coming apocalypse in which the white race will overthrow who these Heathens perceive as their oppressors and establish a future society based on Heathen religion.
+Alternately, ethno-nationalist Heathens have interpreted Ragnarök as a prophecy of a coming apocalypse in which the white race will overthrow those whom these Heathens perceive as their oppressors and establish a future society based on Heathen religion.
 The political scientist Jeffrey Kaplan believed that it was the "strongly millenarian and chiliastic overtones" of Ragnarök which helped convert white American racialists to the right wing of the Heathen movement.

 Some practitioners do not emphasize belief in an afterlife, instead stressing the importance of behaviour and reputation in this world.
 In Icelandic Heathenry, there is no singular dogmatic belief about the afterlife.
 A common Heathen belief is that a human being has multiple souls, which are separate yet linked together.
 It is common to find a belief in four or five souls, two of which survive bodily death: one of these, the hugr, travels to the realm of the ancestors, while the other, the fetch, undergoes a process of reincarnation into a new body.
 In Heathen belief, there are various realms that the hugr can enter, based in part on the worth of the individual's earthly life; these include the hall of Valhalla, ruled over by Odin, or Sessrúmnir, the hall of Freyja.
 Beliefs regarding reincarnation vary widely among Heathens, although one common belief is that individuals are reborn within their family or clan.